pasalino/todolist_react_redux/README.md

 ### Visit online example on Heroku

-I created a online version of this example on Heroku [https://react-music-master.herokuapp.com/](https://react-music-master.herokuapp.com/)
+I created a online version of this example on Heroku [https://todolistredux.herokuapp.com/](https://todolistredux.herokuapp.com/)

 ## Chanchanges compared to the original codege

-* The spotify api call used https instead of http, becouse heroku use only https calls
+* Add the reset on add a new reminder
+* Delete content in input fields when add a reminders

 ## License